PrijGalina/PrijGalina/README.md

 <!--<img align='right' src="https://media.giphy.com/media/YPQ62IX4xd60xJDaBu/giphy.gif" width="180">-->

 ### About me
  - 🌱 I’m React Frontend Developer
-- 🎓 I am a graduate of the Faculty of Computer Technology at ITMO University
+ - 🎓 Graduated Faculty of Computer Technology at ITMO University (masters degree)
-- 📚 In the future I would like to study Vue or Angular
+ - 📚 Interested in learning Vue or Angular
-- ❤️ I get special pleasure from website layout
+ - ❤️ Really love to layout websites
-- 📄 Know about my experiences [CV](cv-link)
+ - 📄 Learn more about me in my CV
-- 🌍 My native language is Russian, I know English (A2-B1) at the level of reading technical documentation (poor conversational).
+ - 🌍 My native language is Russian, I know English (A2-B1) enough to read technical documentation.
 Now I'm trying to level up it.

 ---
 ### Languages and tools